Our story

 Bunmi Ojewole

-One of South Africa's most accomplished female grapplers, Bunmi has been a long-standing supporter of SAGIG events and a role model for women progressing through the belts locally.
+One of South Africa's most accomplished female grapplers — and one of its most remarkable athletes off the mats too.
+Bunmi is an orthopaedic surgeon and a professional MMA fighter, and a long-standing supporter of SAGIG events and role model for women progressing through the belts locally.

 Annie Kohne

-A first-degree black belt with deep technical knowledge and years of competition and coaching experience.
+A second-degree black belt and instructor at Apex Jiu Jitsu in Somerset West, with deep technical knowledge and years of competition and coaching experience.
 Annie has shared her game with SAGIG attendees across multiple events.

 Advisory & mentorship panel